stanleyfreire/OverlyExcitedReviewsFilter/README.md

 	- The website URL looks like this: https://www.dealerrater.com/dealer/McKaig-Chevrolet-Buick-A-Dealer-For-The-People-dealer-reviews-23685/page**1**/?filter=#link
 	- Depending on the number of pages that the user wants to scrap from the website I change the URL to page**1**, page**2** and so forth.
 	- Foreach page there are 10 reviews that I iterate through and create and object off of it.
-	- I gather these informations from the website in order to create a Review object:		Author, Date of Publish, Title, Stars Score and Review Text.
+	- I gather these information from the website in order to create a Review object:		Author, Date of Publish, Title, Stars Score and Review Text.

 - **PROCESS - Criteria Explained**:
 	- The Process starts by removing duplicate reviews using the criteria: Same Author and same Review Text.
-	- After that it starts to gather the Macthes found on the Regex Pattern.
+	- After that it starts to gather the Matches found on the Regex Pattern.
 The list of sentences and words are inside a .json file named **expressions.json** which is located on the root folder of the application.
 		> If you need to calibrate the algorithm, you just have to add or remove certain words/sentences from this file and run the program again.
 Depending on how much you changed the expressions on expressions.json file, you might need to change the score criteria too on the appsettings.json file.

 	- There is another file that calibrates the software called **scores.json**.
 In this file you give word and sentences a **weight** (referenced here as **Score**), so for example: Words have a score of 1 and Sentences have a score of 2 (Sentences are "heavier" then words in my criteria).